 Many Victorian Acts, Regulations and local council laws allow for the issue of infringement notices (often called “on-the-spot” fines).
-Most commonly, infringement notices are issued for minor summary criminal offences, including parking and traffic offences, public transport offences, public order offences (e.g. littering, drinking in a public place, behaving offensively), and additional offences including shop theft, careless driving, failing to vote, and certain offences relating to carrying knives.
+Most commonly, infringement notices are issued for minor summary criminal offences, including parking and traffic offences, public transport offences, public order offences (e.g. littering, drinking in a public place, behaving offensively).
+Infringement notices are also commonly issued for offences including shop theft, careless driving, failing to vote, and certain offences relating to carrying knives.
 The penalty to be paid under an infringement notice is usually set by the legislation that created the offence.

 It is important to note that infringements are different to court fines.
-Court fines are penalties imposed by a court under the Sentencing Act 1991 (Vic) (“Sentencing Act”).For information about how to deal with court fines, see “Dealing with Magistrates’ Court fines”, below.
+Court fines are penalties imposed by a court under the Sentencing Act 1991 (Vic) (“Sentencing Act”).For information about how to deal with court fines, see “Dealing with Magistrates’ Court fines”.

 While there are harsh sanctions at the enforcement stage of the infringements system, the Infringements Act and the FR Act also contain provisions designed to alleviate the inflexibility of the system where appropriate.

-Many people who are living on limited incomes or experiencing homelessness accrue significant unpaid fines or infringement notices.
+Many people who are living on limited incomes, or experiencing homelessness, or have other special circumstances accrue significant unpaid fines or infringement notices.
 In some cases, this is because of the person’s housing status (e.g. a person is far more likely to incur a fine for drinking in public if they have no private residence in which to drink).
 In other cases, there may be further underlying causes (e.g. a person might be experiencing mental illness or have an addiction to drugs or alcohol).
 Importantly, in such cases, the Infringements Act and the FR Act allow for a review of the decision to issue or enforce a fine.
 For example, people who provide evidence of their special circumstances may have their fine reviewed and cancelled (see “Your options if you get an infringement notice”).